 SEO is integral to affiliate marketing.
 Its functionality has evolved over time.
 In its infancy, when there were limited checks and balances – less principled affiliates used black hat SEO tactics to drive traffic.
 They engaged in campaigns with little to no regard for customer service.

 Today, affiliates are more scrupulous and customer-centric.
-They use SEO with a greater awareness for the connection between search engine results and a quality user experience.
+They use SEO with a greater awareness of the connection between search engine results and a quality user experience.

 Google has placed more emphasis on the importance of on-site factors, such as page-load speed and time spent on site.
 The quicker the buyer and seller confront themselves, the greater the attraction and the faster the transaction.